What It Means to be Resilient

 Unprocessed Energy Gets Stuck in the Body

-When fight, flight, or freeze responses aren’t released, this trapped energy can accumulate over time, showing up as tension, exhaustion, digestive issues, or a sense of numbness.
+When fight, flight, or freeze responses aren’t released, this trapped energy can accumulate over time, showing up as tension, exhaustion, burnout, chronic pain, or a sense of numbness.
+Memories are stored in the body, not just the mind.

 Regulation Starts with the Body

-Simple body-based practices help the nervous system regulate, fostering a greater sense of safety in the body and creating space for clarity, presence, and connection.
+Simple body-based practices help the nervous system find more regulation, fostering a greater sense of safety in the body and creating space for clarity, presence, and connection.

 Why the Heart?